 Smothering Weeds by Occultation

 If you follow Jean-Martin Fortier’s work, you’ll quickly learn that using silage tarps, also known as occultation, is a critical method of weed control on his farms.
 This involves placing a black tarp over a bed that has completed its harvest and waiting for a minimum of three weeks (two weeks can work during peak heat) before transplanting your next crop.
-Simply put, by blocking out the light and limiting the surface area, your weeds won’t be able to get established and you’ll reduce your seed bank of these pesky plants!
+Simply put, by blocking out the light and limiting the surface area, your weeds won’t be able to grow and you’ll reduce your seed bank of these pesky plants!

 Use Dense Planting Techniques